Skip to main content

 Biography

-Dr Mark Eccleston-Turner is a Senior Lecturer in Global Health Law.
+Dr Mark Eccleston-Turner is a Reader in Global Health Law.
 He specialises in infectious diseases and international law, particularly the law of international organisations, pathogen sharing and equitable access to vaccines in a pandemic.
+He has published extensively on these issues.

-Mark has provided advice to the UK Foreign and Commonwealth Office and Department for International Development, and is a member of UK Parliament COVID-19 Outbreak Expert Database.
-He has appeared as a witness before the Foreign Affairs Select Committee, and has provided evidence to the Joint Committee on the National Security.
+Mark has provided advice, briefings and consultancy on matters of international law and infectious diseases to: the UK Foreign and Commonwealth Office, the Cabinet Office, The Department for International Development, members of the House of Commons, Members of the House of Lords, The European Commission, the Secretariat of the World Health Organization, and numerous governments around the world.
+He is a ‘Relevant stakeholder’ expert for the WHO Pandemic Treaty negotiations, and has appeared as a witness before the Foreign Affairs Select Committee, and has provided evidence to the Joint Committee on the National Security.

-He has held visiting positions at the Brocher Foundation in Geneva, Georgetown University School of Law, and as an Emerging Leader in Biosecurity Fellow at the Johns Hopkins Centre for Health Security.
-He has also worked as a Consultant to the World Health Organisation.
+He is the Managing Editor of the Journal of Global Health Law, and has held visiting positions at the Brocher Foundation in Geneva, Georgetown University School of Law, and as an Emerging Leader in Biosecurity Fellow at the Johns Hopkins Centre for Health Security.
+He is also an Academic Fellow at Middle Temple.

 Research